ibNez/rag-document-handler/docs/exchange_ingestion.md

 ## Prerequisites

 1. **Exchange credentials**
-   - Obtain the server URL, username, and password for the Exchange account.
+   - Obtain the server URL, email address, and password for the Exchange account.
    - The connector uses the [exchangelib](https://github.com/ecederstrand/exchangelib) library and connects via Exchange Web Services (EWS).
 2. **Configure RAG Document Handler**
    - Set `EMAIL_ENABLED=true` in your environment to activate email ingestion.